 Observe posted speed limit signs, especially at night.
 Park authorites will not hesitate to ticket you for violations.
 Believe me, I know from first hand experience!

 Hunting Horse Hill is visible from a number of locations including the Meers Highway (Rt 115), Rt 49, and from Mt Scott.
 The most accessable way to Hunting Horse Hill is to follow directions to the NW Observation Turnout on the Mt Scott road.
 Refer to the "Getting There" section of this page.
 You can park here and hike down the west side of Mt Scott into the valley and then up Hunting Horse Hill.
 There are no marked trails other than possible animal trails.
 (Refer Google image in the Image section of this page.)
 Some may consider it advantageous to follow the narrow boulder field down Mt Scott as there are a lot of trees in the area.
-A round trip hike from the Mt Scott Observation Turnout will take about two and one-half to three hours.
+A casual round trip hike from the Mt Scott Observation Turnout will take about two hours.